Human Resource Management

 • Benefits Counsellor: The professionals in this job role design and manage the employee benefit programs within an organization.
 They educate, assist, and supervise the employees in the benefit enrolment activities to ensure the coordination between the employees and the establishment.

-• Human Resources Administrator: The role of a human resources administrator is to maintain the employee records by updating databases and amending the guidelines as per the latest amendments.
+• Human Resources Administrator: The role of a human resources administrator is to maintain employee records by updating databases and amending the guidelines as per the latest amendments.
 They renew and review company policies, guidelines, and legal compliance.

 • Human Resources Manager: Human resources managers enhance the organization's human resources by implementing, planning, and evaluating human resources programs.
-They update job descriptions for all positions and are responsible for recruiting, orienting, practices, training, and managing human resources, and policies.
+They update job descriptions for all positions and are responsible for recruiting, orienting, practices, training, and managing human resources and policies.